Tool Bar

 The first two options shown are specific to the new Shapes Tool.
 These are covered in the Shapes Tool section.

 Several tools use Brush Width, Style and Fill options.
 Here the width of the brush and line style can be selected.
-If a fill is also selected, both the Primary and Secondary colors will be used to render the pattern.
+If a fill is also selected, both the

 Selection Tools